Nyx-Bigler/CS330_Fall2025/PLP4 Functions/Functions.md

 ```
 int add(int a, int b){return(a+b);}

-//this is a function with multiple lines
+// this is a function with multiple lines
 int narratedAdd(int a, int b){
 cout << "We are oing to add" << a << " and " << b <<endl;
 cout << a+b <<endl;